pretix/pretix-docs/docs/tutorial/event.md

 ![Screenshot of "shop design" tab, showing options for the header image and social media image, as well as a locked section at the bottom.](../assets/screens/event/shop-design.png "Event shop design tab screenshot")

-Switching to the "shop design" tab at the top allows us to add content to our event shop.
+Switching to the "shop design" tab at the top allows us to add images to our event shop and customize its colors.
-You can see what the shop looks like from the customer's perspective if you click the :btn:👁 Go to shop: button in the bar at the top.
+Clicking the :btn:👁 Go to shop: button in the bar at the top takes us to a preview of the shop from the customers' perspective.
-The demo we are creating for this tutorial is located at https://pretix.eu/ex-org/ex-conf/.
+A shop created with pretix Hosted will always be located at https://pretix.eu/[OrganizerShortForm]/[EventShortForm]/.
-Replacing "ex-org" with the short form of your organizer and "ex-conf" with the short form of your event in that URL will take you to your shop.
+The shop we are creating for this tutorial is located at [https://pretix.eu/ex-org/ex-conf/](https://pretix.eu/ex-org/ex-conf/).

 By default, the name of the event will be displayed in the page header of our shop.
 The shop design settings allow us to replace the name with a header image that tells our customers about the event (e.g., by means of the event name, logo, or recognizable design).
 It should be a .png or .jpg file with a resolution of 1140 × 120 pixels or slightly smaller.
-You can add the header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing the image file to upload from your computer.
+We are going to add the header image by clicking the :btn:Browse...: button next to the "Header image" option and choosing the image file to upload from our computer.
-The header image will replace the name of the event at the top of the page unless you check the box next to "show event title even if a header image is present".
+The header image will replace the name of the event at the top of the page unless we check the box next to "show event title even if a header image is present".
-You have the option to use the image in its full size, in which case it should be at least 1170 pixels in width.
+We also have the option to use the image in its full size, in which case it should be at least 1170 pixels in width.

-The "social media image" option lets you upload a .png  or .jpg file that will be used as a preview if you post links to your ticket shop on social media.
+The "social media image" option lets us upload a .png  or .jpg file that will be used as a preview if we post links to our ticket shop on social media.
-If you do not upload a file here, the header image will be used for previews instead.
+If we do not upload a file here, the header image will be used for previews instead.

 !!!
 Warning

     Unlocking the color and font settings is not reversible.
     Only click the :btn:🔓 Unlock: button if you are absolutely positive that your event shop should have different color and font settings than your organizer's public profile.
     Once the settings have been unlocked, they have to be adjusted independently for this event.

-By default, the section with color and font settings is locked and you can only change them on the on organizer level.
+By default, the section with color and font settings is locked and we can only change them on the on organizer level.
-This way, you can easily change them for all of your events at the same time.
+This way, we can easily change them for all of our events at the same time.
-You can either go to the organizer settings to change them for all your events or you can unlock them to change them for this event individually.
+We can either go to the organizer settings to change them for all our events or we can unlock them to change them for this event individually.
-If you wish to make individual adjustments to the shop design of the event, click the :btn:🔓 Unlock: button.
+If we wish to make individual adjustments to the shop design of the event, click the :btn:🔓 Unlock: button.
-This will allow you to adjust colors and fonts for the event shop independently of any settings you choose for the public profile on the organizer level.
+This will allow us to adjust colors and fonts for the event shop independently of any settings we choose for the public profile on the organizer level.

-We recommend that you leave the settings here locked since that makes it easier to keep the shop designs consistent.
+We are going to leave the settings here locked since that makes it easier to keep the shop designs consistent.
-If you want to change the design globally, click the :btn:Go to organizer settings: button and make your adjustments there.
+We can still change the designs globally by clicking the :btn:Go to organizer settings: button and making our adjustments there.

 ## Tax rules